 Industry stakeholders are vital.
 As a Product Manager, being aware of competitors and allies will help you a lot when drafting your strategies.
 Whether you are a new startup or an established digital services corporation, your relationship with partners will help you understand what is going in the business.
 Your customer intelligence techniques will have to be cutting-edge in order to understand why are users entering or leaving your platform.
 Jobs-To-Be-Done methodologies are a good example of the sort of approaches you will have to value.
 In short, your external stakeholder’s criteria are much more exquisite and dynamic than that of a B2C PM.

 For many product managers, their first gig involves working on already-existing products that, due to their size, are divided between ‘features’.
 For instance, Google’s G Suite includes a diverse selection of functions that are taken care of by different PMs.
 Thus, many times these professionals are not really in charge of “a product from beginning to end”, as it is usually said.
 They are even farther from that common cliche of PMs being “CEOs of their product”.

 However, the focus on features does not limit the scope of the PMs’ activities.
 Many times, a singular element within an entire product unexpectedly becomes the main USP.
 Think of how Google’s revolutionary “backlink” system began as an internal tool and later provided the bedrock for the growth of one of the world’s largest companies.

-There are certain skills which are fundamental for these sort of PMs:
+There are certain skills that are fundamental for these sorts of PMs:

 Do not underestimate your own role.
 You might see yourself as a small cog in a large machine.
 However, some so-called “functions” are some of the most important aspects of successful digital operations.
 Think of the “cart” system for online retailers; the news algorithms on Facebook; or the security systems within banking apps.
 All of them are